sbuilds/merc/README.md

 The other containers are pulled from docker hub.

+## samples path

+The docker compose specifies a bind volume for where it can read the binary files from `./samples` in the project directory. this can just be a symlink to where the samples are and the bind path will be /samples in the container.

+eg: `ln -s /mnt/Mah/Binaries ./samples`

 ## scaling

 The last run I did had 12 extract containers with 8 store containers